mkiisoft/KeySaver/README.md

 KeySaver is a data store simplifier to save, check and remove keys and values with a single line.

+# Install

+## Android Studio:

+Save the .jar file, copy in your "libs" folder (normally inside "app" folder) > Right Click your project > Open Module Settings > over "app" go to Dependencies tab and hit the + button > Select "File Dependency" and Select "KeySaver.jar" > OK to finish

 # Changelog

 First release v.1.0